PRIME-LA is a five-year, concurrent/dual degree, program

 PRIME LA med degree seeking student cohort 12 group photo

-The program leads to the regular M.D. with special emphasis on leadership and advocacy to address healthcare disparities in medically underserved populations in California (and the U.S.).
-Students in PRIME-LA will begin their medical school experience by participating in a Leadership and Advocacy Summer Foundations Program that sets the direction for the program and establishes early group bonding while learning about leadership and advocacy.
+The program leads to the regular M.D. with special emphasis on leadership to address healthcare in California (and the U.S.) communities that lack sufficient doctors.
+Students in PRIME-LA will begin their medical school experience by participating in a Summer Foundations Program that sets the direction for the program and establishes early group bonding while learning about leadership.

 In 2021, DGSOM launched a new medical school curriculum — DGSOM HEALS.
 During the first year, PRIME-LA students complete the DGSOM at UCLA core pre-clinical curriculum.
 Students also participate in special selective courses.
 In the second-year, students participate in clinical clerkships that include Internal Medicine, Pediatrics, Surgery, Family Medicine, Psychiatry, Neurology, Emergency Medicine, Obstetrics and Gynecology, and Radiology.

-Clerkships are situated in clinical arenas that particularly address underserved and disadvantaged populations.
 The third year of the new curriculum is the Discovery Year.
 The DGSOM Discovery Year is a required component of the M.D. curriculum to provide third-year medical students with a nearly year-long period of protected time for a deep and substantive creative and scholarly experience in an area of their interest.
 The program encourages the acquisition of attitudes and skills for self-directed, lifelong learning and scholarship.
-DGSOM Discovery can include enrollment in a concurrent master’s degree program offered at UCLA or participation in the DGSOM Discovery Area of Concentration (AoC) Program.
-PRIME-LA focuses on projects/research related to health disparities and problems with access to care within underserved populations.
+PRIME-LA focuses on projects/research related to health disparities and problems with access to care in California communities.

-The fifth-year or final year of medical school will be within the DGSOM Colleges.
-The "Colleges" further prepare students for residencies and future roles as leaders.
-College activities include seminars, special and specific electives, a research project, and an intense advising and mentoring program.
+The fifth-year or final year of medical school is further enhanced by the Specialty ACE program composed of experienced faculty advisors enthusiastic about mentoring medical school students in their selected specialty.
+The final year further prepares students for residencies and future roles as leaders.
+Activities include seminars, special and specific electives, a research project, and an intense advising and mentoring program.
 Sub-Internship opportunities to enhance career goals are stressed.
 Seniors present their leadership projects as part of the DGSOM Senior Scholarship Day.